 Christmas is not just about spending time with loved ones and the gift of giving.
 It is also about participating in the nightmare that is unabashed capitalism in all its gift-wrapped glory.

 American Consumption sees Sam Fisher infiltrate a shopping mall plastered with the tackiest Christmas decorations you will probably ever see.
-His intention is to prevent terrorist organisation The Engineers from using the mall to poison Chicago’s water supply.
+His intention is to prevent the terrorist organisation The Engineers from using the mall to poison Chicago’s water supply.

-You need to use every tree, decoration, and festival stall available in order to successfully sneak your way through through the complex, doing so while Tom Paxton’s song “We’re Going To Get The Christmas Tree” plays in the background.
+You need to use every tree, decoration, and festival stall available to successfully sneak your way through the complex, doing so while Tom Paxton’s song “We’re Going To Get The Christmas Tree” plays in the background.
 Yes, it is nearly as unbearable as Christmas shopping in a mall in real life.

 Batman: Arkham Origins – Gotham

-Never one to have a good time at any point in the year, Batman’s holidays gets off to an aptly downcast start.
+Never one to have a good time at any point in the year, Batman’s holidays get off to an aptly downcast start.
 Putting a considerable bounty on the caped crusader’s head, crime lord Black Mask attracts a motley crew of Batman’s villains to Gotham, including Bane and Deadshot, who all fancy a chance at getting a hefty Christmas bonus.

 Dead Rising 4 – Willamette